Sofia Samavati

-Sofia Nami Samavati (born 14 February 2000) is a Danish professional tennis player.
+Sofia Nami Samavati (born 14 February 2000) is a Danish inactive tennis player.
 She is of Iranian descent.

 Samavati has a career-high singles ranking by the Women's Tennis Association (WTA) of 272, achieved on 7 November 2022.
-She has won three singles titles on the ITF Women's Circuit.
+She won three singles titles on the ITF Women's Circuit.

 Competing for Denmark in the Fed Cup, Samavati has a win-loss record of 4–4.